Charles Furse (priest)

 Furse was the third son of Charles Wellington Johnson, of Great Torrington, Devon, and his wife Theresa Furze.
-In 1854, he changed his surname from Johnson to Furse in 1854, to inherit from his maternal uncle John Furze (Furse).
+In 1854 he changed his surname from Johnson to Furse in order to inherit from his maternal uncle John Furze (Furse).
 He was educated at Eton and Balliol College, Oxford.
 He was ordained in 1848.
 After curacies at St Andrew the Apostle, Clewer and Christ Church, Albany Street he was Vicar of Staines.
 He was then Principal of Cuddesdon Theological College and concurrently Chaplain to the Bishop of Oxford.
 He was the incumbent at St John's, Smith Square, Westminster from 1883 until his appointment as Archdeacon of Westminster.

 Marriage and issue

 On 24 February 1859, Furse married Jane Diana Monsell, second daughter of John Samuel Bewley Monsell, vicar of Egham.
 They had ten children: